-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors be entitled to receive fro tion of the Board of Direct • compensation for his services as director.
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Each director shall be entitled to receive from the Corporation, pursuant to a resolution of the Board of Directors, fees and other Non-Executive Directors pursuant to a resolution of the Board of Directors, fees and other compensation for his services as director.
 The Board of Directors shall have the sole authority to determine the amount, form and structure of the fees and other compensation of the directors.
 In no case shall the total yearly compensation of directors exceed 5% of the net income before tax of the Corporation during the preceding year.
 The Chairman of the Board shall receive such remuneration as may be fixed by the Board of Directors each year, in addition to the per diem and compensation that each Director may be entitled to receive.
-Non-Executive Directors During the 2008 annual stockholders' meeting, the stockholders ratified the resolution fixing the remuneration of non-executive directors which the Board approved at its meeting on April 30, 2008, as follows: a.
-For each Director - P100,000.00 per diem per Board meeting actually attended; b.
-For each Board Committee member - P20,000.00 per diem per Committee meeting actually attended.
-The executives who are members of the Board of the Company do not receive per diem.
-Their compensation, as executives of the Company, in included in the compensation table indicated above.
-None of the directors, in their personal capacity, has been contracted and compensated by the Company for services other than those provided as a director. • • no other arrangement w existing directors and offic d herein stated.
+During the 2008 annual stockholders' meeting, the stockholders ratified the resolution fixing the remuneration of non-executive directors which the Board approved at its meeting on April 30, 2008, as follows: a.
+For each Director - P100,000.00 per diem per Board meeting actually attended; rd Committee member - P20 neeting actually attended. ,000.00 per diem per receive per diem.
+The re members of the Board of ir compensation, as executive nsation table indicated above es of the Company, in None of the directors, in their personal capacity, has been contracted and compensated by the Company for services other than those provided as a director. no other arrangement w existing directors and offic d herein stated.